atulmehra/GenerativeAI4Finance/README.md

     - AI Co-Pilot for traders to answer queries in natural language such as
         - "Which are the trades executed today"
         - "Which stocks had the highest spread today"
-    - "AI Co-pilot suggesting trading signals"
+    - AI Co-pilot suggesting trading signals
   ### IT & Support
     - Natural language Queries for your knowledge base from JIRA, Sharepoint, Confluence, Notion or other
     - Convert your emails to be searchable